Generalization of a Ramanujan identity: Generalization of Ramanujan's identity

 \section{Generalization of Ramanujan's identity}

-Berndt \cite[p.~20, Entry~6]{BerndtIV} asks whether Ramanujan's identity is an isolated result, or if there are other identities of this form.
+Berndt \cite[p.~20, Entry~6]{BerndtIV} asks whether Ramanujan's identity in \eqref{eq:ri} is an isolated result, or if there are other identities of this type.
 The result of this section is a possible answer to Berndt's question.
-During the generalization we break away from the fact that $3, 7, 11$ and $19$ are prime numbers of the form $4n+3$.
-We use another property of these numbers.